 - But very low precision can sometimes reduce answer quality

 For many practical use cases, 8-bit or 4-bit quantized models work surprisingly well.
-But if the task is very sensitive, such as medical diagnosis, legal reasoning, or scientific calculations, we should evaluate the quantized model carefully before trusting it.
+But if the task is very sensitive, such as medical, legal, or scientific work, we should evaluate the quantized model carefully before trusting it.

 Quantization vs LoRA vs QLoRA